 There are benefits to earning a childcare qualification that go beyond just being able to find a new job.
 As a parent, you’ll gain a wealth of new skills that will help you better understand and interact with your own children.
 You may already be a natural when it comes to keeping your child happy, healthy, and entertained – but it doesn’t hurt to learn more about developmental stages and learn some new strategies.
 From boosting reading skills to learning about behaviour management tools, studying for a career in childcare carries over into the home by giving you some new ideas to try out.
 I know I find child development to be a really interesting subject, and it helps to know why your four month old has been so attached, or your two year old doesn’t want you to leave the room – it makes it easier to cope with when you know it’s just a developmental stage.

 Whether you want to start a nursery from your own home or find employment in an established childcare environment, it’s helpful to first earn the right qualifications.
-You can search resources like the child care courses here at www.training.com.au to find options that will fit into your busy schedule – or Google to find institutions in your country.
+If you’re starting your own nursery, having custom branded uniforms can make you look more professional.
 If you want to gain hands-on experience while you are studying, many nurseries and preschools welcome part-time volunteers to help with the children in the classroom.
+You can search resources like the Cert iii in childcare – or Google to find institutions in your country.
 If your child is already enrolled at nursery, this can be an ideal way to spend time with them while furthering your own career prospects.
 It also gives you an “in” should a position open up in the future!
+Also, make sure you highlight your past experience in a well written resume.
+“Selling” ourselves is sometime incredibly difficult, so use a resume service if you have to, but make sure your skills stand out and value yourself enough to make you shine to a prospective employer.